Saturday, September 3, 2022

 Why did I get this game?
 Because...

 I like slot machines, but not all slot machines.
-I dont give a crap about pure mechanical slot machines, no matter how elegant they are and I don't give a crap about electronic slot machines.
+I don't give a crap about pure mechanical slot machines, no matter how elegant they are and I don't give a crap about electronic slot machines.

 That leaves the electromechanical slot machines.
 From electric consoles to the Money Honey and all it's variations basically.
 Why do I like electromechanical slot machines: Bueschel summarised it beautifully...